 - Avoid bulk operations.
-Select less than a thousand messages at a time when performing operations such as deleting email, discarding trash, applying labels, or archiving messages.
+Select less than 1,000 messages at a time when performing tasks such as deleting messages, emptying trash, applying labels, or archiving messages.

 - Use search in Gmail.
 Use Search in Gmail the same way you use Google to search the web.
 Type in keywords to find messages in your account.

 - Reduce labels.
 Too many labels can slow processing.
-For optimal performance, Google recommends that you use fewer than 500 labels (including nested labels) in your account and use search and filters to help find messages.
+For best performance, we recommend using no more than 500 labels (including nested labels) in your account.
 When transitioning to a G Suite account, merge your mail folders before migrating old email into Gmail.
-For fine-grained organization after a data migration, try using multiple labels per message rather than creating exclusive labels.
+For fine-grained organization after a data migration, try using multiple labels per message instead of creating exclusive labels.

 - Know the limits.
-To help keep systems healthy and your account safe, Google limits the amount of bandwidth, storage space, server requests, and number of emails that users can send or receive in their G Suite account.
-These limits do not inhibit normal email use, but are designed to help identify any misuse of Gmail.
+To help keep Gmail healthy and your account safe, Google limits the amount of bandwidth, storage space, server requests, and number of messages that G Suite users can send or receive.
+These limits don't prevent normal email use.
+They're designed identify any misuse of Gmail.
 For more information, see: